cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{%expand "Learn more." %}}
 <!-- This is only a test commit -->

-An _Organization Member_ is a user of the Cobalt app who can create an [asset](#asset) as well as a [pentest](#pentest).
+An Organization Member is a user of the Cobalt app who can create an [asset](#asset) as well as a [pentest](#pentest).
 That user can also see the pentesters who are working on their asset.
 If allowed by their {{% ptaas-tier %}}, they can also manage integration with Jira and GitHub (Cloud only).

-- An _Organization Member_ may also be a [_Pentest Team Member_](#pentest-team-member).
+- An Organization Member may also be a [Pentest Team Member](#pentest-team-member).

 {{% /expand%}}

 ### Pentest Team Member

-A _Pentest Team Member_ is a customer (organization) representative during a specific pentest.
+A Pentest Team Member is a customer (organization) representative during a specific pentest.
-That user can review and respond to each [finding](#finding) identified by a Cobalt _Pentester_ or _Pentest Lead_.
+That user can review and respond to each [finding](#finding) identified by a Cobalt Pentester or Pentest Lead.

-That _Pentest Team Member_ can also add one or more users as a _Pentest Team Member_.
+That Pentest Team Member can also add one or more users as a Pentest Team Member.

-A _Pentest Team Member_ does not have to be an _Organization Owner_ or an _Organization Member_.
+A Pentest Team Member does not have to be an Organization Owner or an Organization Member.

 ### Pentest Lead

-A _Pentest Lead_ is a Cobalt pentester who leads other Cobalt pentesters in their efforts to test an asset.
+A Pentest Lead is a Cobalt pentester who leads other Cobalt pentesters in their efforts to test an asset.
 When applicable, the Pentest Lead also drafts the [pentest report](#pentest-report) (for [Comprehensive Pentests](#comprehensive-pentest)).

 ### Pentester

-A _Pentester_ is a Cobalt pentester who works with a _Pentest Lead_ to test a specific asset.
+A Pentester is a Cobalt pentester who works with a Pentest Lead to test a specific asset.

 ### Cobalt Staff

-_Cobalt Staff_ members may help you manage the users in your organization.
+Cobalt Staff members may help you manage the users in your organization.
 They may also help manage work on your pentests.

 ## Compliance Audit